spotproxy-project/spotproxy/docs/instance_manager_setup.md

 ```bash
 python3 api.py input-args-wireguard.json simple-test
 ```
 This test will eventually terminate the instances and stop (after a few minutes), but feel free to perform these steps manually: stop the script, and terminate the instances manually through your AWS Console.
+Be careful not to terminate your instance manager VM.

 ## Artifact evaluation Experiment E3 Minimal working example: